 For more information, visit the Business Minor FAQ page.

-The minor is structured so students may complete the entire minor in one year if they choose by taking two 4-credit classes per term.
+The minor is structured so students can easily complete the entire minor in three terms if they choose by taking two 4-credit classes per term.
 All classes except BA 101 are open to minors only, so students are a diverse mix of future music teachers, artists, counselors, health professionals, writers, performers, lawyers, engineers, non-profit managers, and more.
-Students may complete the program over the course of one year or several years

 Business majors may not use any of these classes, with the exception of BA 101, as business credit.